Particular/docs.particular.net/servicecontrol/monitoring-instances/installation/creating-config-file.md

 Default: `localhost`

+> [!NOTE]
-NOTE: This setting must have a value in order for the Monitoring instance API to be available from remote machines.
+> This setting must have a value in order for the Monitoring instance API to be available from remote machines.

 ### Monitoring/HttpPort